 The submission of a satisfactory entry portfolio of creative writing.
 This should consist of one of the following:

 Please check our English requirements before making your application.

 Pre-Masters preparation course

 The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.

-Upon successful completion, you will be able to progress to this degree course at the
+Upon successful completion, you'll be able to progress to this degree course at the University of Strathclyde.

 Fees & funding

 All fees quoted are for full-time courses and per academic year unless stated otherwise.

 Fees may be subject to updates to maintain accuracy.
 Tuition fees will be notified in your offer letter.

 All fees are in £ sterling, unless otherwise stated, and may be subject to revision.